 TRANSFER: All students who wish to transfer to Gonzaga from another college or university should submit an application early in the semester preceding their intended enrollment at Gonzaga; this is especially true for transfer students who wish to apply for financial assistance.
 Transfer students applying for the fall semester should apply no later than June 1st, and students applying for the spring semester, no later than November 15.

 Enrollment in a summer session does not imply admission for the regular academic year.
 Summer session students who desire regular admission to the University should submit an application to the Office of Admission.

 All applicants seeking financial aid should also complete and submit the Free Application for Federal Student Aid (FAFSA).
-The FAFSA is available starting October 1, and families are encouraged to submit the FAFSA as soon as possible.
+The FAFSA is available starting October 1 of the year prior to the year for which admission is sought, and families are encouraged to submit the FAFSA as soon as possible.
 The FAFSA priority deadline for first-year students is February 1 and for transfer students, March 1.
-This form can be accessed online at www.fafsa.gov.
+This form can be accessed online at https://studentaid.gov/h/apply-for-aid/fafsa .
 Gonzaga's FAFSA code is 003778.

 Credit Earned Elsewhere